marxt/dc-flood-mapping-comp-ph/README.md

 The comparisons focus on the change detection flood mapping methods using Sentinel-1 SAR data.

+All files provided with CC BY 4.0 license.

 ## Methods
 The research project aims to compare change detection methods that utilizes time-series parameters derived from Sentinel-1 datacube.
 Methods compared include: